 - Exclamation point

-The types of sentence depends on the type of essay.
-Different essays have different mood.
+The type of sentence depends on the type of essay.
+Different essays have a different mood.

-If you are unsure of the different types of word constructions or any other academic assignments, rely on professional help for all your needs!
+If you are unsure about different types of word constructions or any other academic assignments, rely on the team of experts!

-A declarative sentence definition would simply be described as making a statement or expressing an opinion.
+A declarative sentence definition would be described as making a statement or expressing an opinion.
+Add them to share facts and dogmas.
 You could say making a declaration.
-These kinds of sentences usually finish with a period.
+These kinds of statements finish with a period, and people use them more frequently than others.

 “I want to be an excellent writer.”
 (Making a statement)